Outstanding Hindu shrines and other monuments around the world

 - Aihole Temple City – Karnataka.
 Group of more than 125 Hindu shrines from the 7th century in various styles.
 Considered to be a laboratory of architectural and artistic experiments where the glorious Chalukyan style was created.

-- Mahabalipuram Temple City – Tamil Nadu.
+- Mahabalipuram – Tamil Nadu.
 Group of the 7th – 9th century Hindu temples.
 Most structures cut in live rock.
 Numerous unique architectural and artistic achievements witnessing the highly successful search for original Pallava style in arts.

 - Pattadakal Temple City – Karnataka.
 Group of the 8th century Hindu temples and other monuments, contains numerous important temples, including the beautiful Virupaksha Temple.